zokam1411/milestone-project-4/README.md

 #### Superuser:

-- As a superuser, I want to add, edit and delete news.
+- As a Superuser, I want to add, edit and delete news.
-- As a superuser, I want to delete comments under individual news.#
+- As a Superuser, I want to delete comments under individual news.#
-- As a superuser, I want to add, edit and delete products in shop.
+- As a Superuser, I want to add, edit and delete products in shop.
-- As a superuser, I want to delete products reviews.
+- As a Superuser, I want to delete products reviews.

 #### Administrator: